matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

       new event will always converge to the new event:
       - Timeout -> new event: the room state will be updated twice. once by the content of the `m.send_on_timeout` event but later with the new event.
       - new event -> timeout: the new event will invalidate the future.
-No

 - After the homeservers sends a timeout or action future event, the associated timer and `future_token` is canceled/invalidated.